natanael127/easy-bible-format/README.md

 This document specifies the Easy Bible Format (EBF), a new, modern, and developer-friendly format for representing biblical texts.
 EBF aims to simplify the parsing and manipulation of scripture data by leveraging the widely adopted JSON (JavaScript Object Notation) format.

 ## Base formats
-- **SWORD:** The SWORD Project is a cross-platform Bible software API and toolset.
+- **[SWORD](https://www.crosswire.org/sword/):** The SWORD Project is a cross-platform Bible software API and toolset.
 It uses a proprietary file format that, while powerful, can be complex to parse and integrate into modern web and mobile applications.
-- **USFM (Unified Scripture Format Markers):** USFM is a markup language designed for representing scripture texts, primarily used in Bible translation projects.
+- **[USFM (Unified Scripture Format Markers)](https://ubsicap.github.io/usfm/):** USFM is a markup language designed for representing scripture texts, primarily used in Bible translation projects.
 It employs a system of markers to denote structural elements like verses, chapters, and paragraphs.
 While robust, USFM's marker-based syntax can be challenging for developers unfamiliar with it.
-- **USFX (Unified Scripture Format XML):** USFX is an XML-based representation of USFM.
+- **[USFX (Unified Scripture Format XML)](https://ebible.org/usfx/):** USFX is an XML-based representation of USFM.
 It aims to provide a more structured and standardized format.
 However, XML can be verbose and less efficient to parse compared to JSON, particularly in web environments.
+- **[OSIS (Open Scripture Information Standard)](https://www.crosswire.org/osis/):** OSIS is an XML-based standard for encoding biblical texts and related resources.
+It provides a structured and extensible format for representing scripture, including annotations, cross-references, and other metadata.
+While comprehensive, the complexity of XML can present parsing challenges compared to JSON.

 ## Why a new format?
 Why JSON?